Therapy for Bicultural Identity

 What I Offer

 How YOU define yourself is more important to me than what culture or religion say.
-Instead of imposing my beliefs and values onto you, I’m here to help you:
+I’m here to help you:

 It’s not about what the culture wants.
 It’s about what YOU want!